-This tax year, the CGT allowance has reduced from £6,000 to £3,000.

-So if you've not yet used your CGT exemption, you don't have much time before the change comes in.
+This year the CGT allowance has remained the same at £3,000 and for disposals made on or after 30 October 2024, the basic rate of Capital Gains Tax (CGT) has increased from 10% to 18% and the higher rate has increased from 20% to 24%.
 Making sure you're using losses and realising gains at the most appropriate time can make a big difference to the amount of tax you have to pay.
 This could mean moving assets into different wrappers - pensions and ISAs, for example - to make sure you're not creating gains, or splitting the sale of assets over several tax years.

 With our invaluable advice we can help you maximise your allowances - and create the future you want.
-Get in touch today for a free consultation to discuss this and ensure you don't end up paying too much or too little.
+Get in touch today for a noobligation consultation to discuss this and ensure you don't end up paying too much or too little.